The Egg Man

 Mr. Russell only smiled.
 He knew it would never happen.
 Every boy in the neighborhood wanted that truck.
 If he gave it to any one of us, the others would all be heartbroken.
 In the end, he would sell it to a stranger.

 Here we were, a man past sixty and a boy not yet a teenager, talking about life and dreams.
 As I spoke, Mr. Russell only nodded.
-Now and then, he added a word or two of his own.
-Gently, he nudged me toward conclusions that bolstered my understanding of right and wrong.
+Now and then, he added a word or two of his own, gently nudging me toward conclusions that bolstered my understanding of right and wrong.

 * * * * *